 Every client is unique and seeking therapy for different reasons.
 Some clients work with me to address specific, acute issues that can be resolved relatively quickly.
 Other clients may need to focus on deeper, life-long issues.
 In these cases, clients typically see me for longer periods of time to allow for in-depth work and insight with the goal of lasting change.

 As with most things in life, what you put into therapy is what you get out of it.
 Being open, authentic and trusting of the process are all great starting points to getting the most out of your investment.

 Therapy is a journey and it is not always easy.
 We may go to places you were not aware of or haven't visited in a long time.
 Communicating with me as your therapist and fellow traveler on your journey is a key component to getting the most out of the experience.
 You may also keep a journal of thoughts and feelings and ask for homework assignments to do between sessions.
 Making sure to value your time in therapy is also key.
 By keeping your appointments and remaining consistent even when it gets tough, you are giving yourself the chance to experience lasting change.

 Not at all!
 The only requirement is to give it a try and remain open minded!

 Your therapy is your time so there is no requirement to ever do anything you don't want to do!

 Art, play and sand tray an be helpful for some clients and may provide another way of moving through a stuck place or exploring something more deeply.
 That said, each person will find a certain modality more helpful.
 For many of my adult clients, they start out with talk therapy and later, choose to explore with art, sand and play.
-As a client you have the opportunity to share what you feel comfortable using and how you would like me to work with your unique needs.
+As a client, you have the opportunity to share how you would like me to work with your unique needs.